Prajojeet/BTP2---Agentic_LLM_Pipeline_for_IFC_Information_Retrieval_with_NBC_2016_Compliance/README.md

 | **Memory** | *List every compliance finding so far.* |
 | **Memory** | *Show me the failing rooms from finding F-A1B2C3D4.* |

-Per the paper's results, expect ~95 % accuracy when the answer is *directly* encoded in the IFC properties, and lower (~62 %) when it requires multi-hop reasoning or geometric inference.
+Per other similar researchs results, expect ~95 % accuracy when the answer is *directly* encoded in the IFC properties, and lower (~62 %) when it requires multi-hop reasoning or geometric inference.

 ---